 Board of Directors

-James Piereson is president of the William E. Simon Foundation, a private grantmaking foundation located in New York City.
+James Piereson retired as president of the William E. Simon Foundation, a private grant-making foundation located in New York City.
 The foundation has broad charitable interests in education, religion, and problems of youth.
 He assumed this post as of January 1, 2006.
 Mr. Piereson is also a senior fellow at The Manhattan Institute in New York where he is director of the Center for the American University.

 Mr. Piereson was executive director and trustee of the John M. Olin Foundation from 1985 until the end of 2005 when, following longstanding plans, the foundation disbursed its remaining assets and closed its doors.
 The John M. Olin Foundation maintained program interests in the areas of public affairs and public policy, and awarded grants in these areas to support research, fellowships, books and journals, and television documentaries.
 Most of its funds were allocated each year to major universities and private research institutions.

 Mr. Piereson joined the John M. Olin Foundation in 1981 as a program officer, and was appointed executive director in 1985.
 He was elected to the Board of Trustees in 1987.

 Prior to joining the Foundation, he served on the Political Science faculties of several prominent universities, including Iowa State University (1974), Indiana University (1975), and the University of Pennsylvania (1976-82), where he taught courses in the fields of United States government and political theory.